Matzah and The Exodus

 - Exodus 12:39

-There's also a spiritual teaching that yeast, just a little bit of yeast is enough, if mixed into the dough, for it to rise.
-Just a little bit of willingness is sufficient to grow the spirit—to walk the spiritual path.
-Just a little bit of willingness is enough to let God in and guide us.
+And the Israelites did, through trust and faith in God’s promise.
+And so, matzah for me is trusting that I can be okay without the things of the world that give me comfort, like leavened bread, and trusting that my needs will be met.
+There's also a spiritual teaching from Jesus, that just a little bit of yeast is enough, if mixed into the dough, for it to rise.
+Just a little bit of willingness is sufficient to grow the spirit, to walk the spiritual path, to let God in and guide us.
 And yet here with matzah there is no yeast, just the basic elements of water and flour.
 So where is the inspiration or the willingness to allow God to guide me, if it is not the yeast?
-This yeast must come from walking through the door without knowing what will come.
-When I walk through this door in faith and trust in God, the yeast is given.
-The yeast is there; it’s what guides my steps through the door.
-And as I pass through, it is given even more.
+This yeast must come from walking through the door without knowing what will happen.
+When I walk through this door in faith and trust, the yeast is given.

 Tanakh: A New Translation of The Holy Scriptures According to the Traditional Hebrew Text: Torah, Nevi’im, Kethuvim.
 Philadelphia: Jewish Publication Society, 1985.